edititno/ruuz/README.md

 # Ruuz — Contextual Commerce Engine

 Ruuz is a contextual commerce platform that dynamically adapts Shopify storefronts based on real-time environmental signals.
-Instead of showing every visitor the same static page, Ruuz reads the weather, time of day, location, UV index, and air quality to serve the most relevant products, messaging, imagery, and calls-to-action — all using the merchant's own assets, images, and collections.
+Instead of showing every visitor the same static page, Ruuz reads weather, UV index, air quality, pollen levels, public holidays, national news, stock market sentiment, sunrise/sunset timing, and local time to serve the most relevant products, messaging, imagery, and calls-to-action — all using the merchant's own assets, images, and collections.

 **Core thesis:** Ruuz doesn't decide WHO the customer is.
 It decides WHAT MOMENT the customer is in.
 The persona stays the same.
 The context changes.